inbravo/togaf-feature-set/study-notes/exam-part-2-notes.md

 You are serving as a consultant to the Chief Architect of a low-cost airline.
 The airline was formed in 2002 and has its main base at a major international airport on the east coast of North America.
 It currently serves 65 destinations in 20 US states, and nine countries in the Caribbean, South America, and Latin America.
 The airline has received approval to acquire a smaller regional carrier that will extend the market it reaches and enable it to feed its primary routes with connecting flights from smaller cities.
 In order to integrate the new acquisition, an Enterprise Architecture program has been initiated, using the TOGAF standard as the method and guiding framework.
 The CIO is the sponsor of the activity.
 The Chief Architect has indicated that this program should make use of iteration with the ADM.
-As the program moves into Phase A within the initial iteration of an Architecture Capability cycle, the CIO has emphasized the need to ensure that the architecture is embraced across the enterprise.
-She noted that past acquisitions have failed to engage the key players, and this needs to be fully addressed.
+As the program moves into **Phase A** within the initial iteration of an Architecture Capability cycle, the CIO has emphasized the need to ensure that the **architecture is embraced across the enterpris**e.
+She noted that **past acquisitions have failed to engage the key players, and this needs to be fully addressed**.
-You have been asked to explain how you would identify and engage the stakeholders at this stage of the program.
+You have been asked to explain **how you would identify and engage the stakeholders at this stage of the program**.
 Based on the TOGAF standard, which of the following is the best answer?

 | ## |   **Option**   |  **Recommendation**    |